-Fortunately, a large body of practice now exists as a resource to compare with the current proposed investigative area.
+Fortunately, a large body of practice now exists as a resource to compare with the current proposed research area.
 As a result, most likely multiple models will surface as likely solution candidates.
 The solution could be the use of one model and a corresponding algorithm that drives it, or multiple algorithms in one model category, or even a sequential set of models for a multi-step solution or even an ensemble method.
 Creating a solution design capturing the approach ensures the project is scoped for platform and data resources, model and testing requirements, and personnel roles, and likely project timeline.

 Defining the solution sets clear expectations, and allows the methodical planning and step-building to take the project from data preparation through training, testing, and deploying.